phenology/cgc/manuscript/joss_cgc_paper.md

 Faced with the increasing ubiquity of large datasets, data mining techniques have become essential to extracting patterns and generating insights.
 In this regard, clustering techniques, which aim to identify groups or subgroups with similar properties within a larger data set, are becoming ever more popular.

-Traditional clustering tecniques focus on a single dimension and may therefore obfuscate relevant groups [@Hartigan:1972;@Cheng:2000].
-Therefore, clustering techniques capable of simulaneously grouping data along multiple dimensions are needed.
-These techniques - referred to as co- or bi-clustering and tri-clustering in the case of two and three dimensions, respecctively - have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon:2001].
+Traditional clustering techniques focus on a single dimension and may therefore obfuscate relevant groups [@Hartigan:1972;@Cheng:2000].
+Therefore, clustering techniques capable of simultaneously grouping data along multiple dimensions are needed.
+These techniques - referred to as co- or bi-clustering and tri-clustering in the case of two and three dimensions, respectively - have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon:2001].

 The recent exponential growth of multidimensional data referring to geographical features (e.g., time series of satellite images) has resulted in a wide variety of geo-data cubes, which can benefit from co- and tri-clustering.
 Indeed, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2007], Wu et al. presented an application of co-clustering to geo-information science [@Wu:2015], as well as an extension of that method to three dimensions [@Wu:2018], with these advanced clustering methods becoming increasingly essential to tackling complex multidimensional data cubes.